ranjeetha-virdi/cutomer-segmentation/README.md

       4. Feature Preprocessing

       5. Feature Engineering with PCA

-      6. Test Train Split

-      7. Modeling, test the data using K-Means Algorithm
+      6. Modeling, test the data using K-Means Algorithm

-      8. Hyperparameter tuning
+      7. Hyperparameter tuning

-      9. Model Evaluation and find the best model
+      8. Model Evaluation and find the best model

 ### Data Collection